campuscode/rails-guides-pt-BR/pt-BR/getting_started.md

 active_record_basics.html) e [Interface de Consulta do Active Record]( active_record_querying.html).

-Os _Models_ são a peça final do quebra-cabeça MVC.
+Os _models_ são a peça final do quebra-cabeça MVC.
 A seguir, conectaremos todas as peças.

 ### Exibindo uma Lista de Artigos